Israel election: early results suggest extended deadlock

 Netanyahu looks to cobble together coalition with extreme nationalist, religious and far-right parties

-Israeli Prime Minister Benjamin Netanyahu after early exit polls in Jerusalem, Israel.
+Israeli prime minister Binyamin Netanyahu after early exit polls in Jerusalem, Israel.
 Photograph: Abir Sultan/EPA

-Early results from Israel’s fourth snap election suggested yet another stalemate, with Benjamin Netanyahu looking to cobble together a coalition by partnering with extreme nationalist, hardline religious and far-right parties.
+Early results from Israel’s fourth snap election suggested yet another stalemate, with Binyamin Netanyahu looking to cobble together a coalition by partnering with extreme nationalist, hardline religious and far-right parties.

 With more than half of the votes counted by Wednesday morning, the prime minister’s Likud party was clearly leading with around a quarter of all votes.
 The opposition head, Yair Lapid, had less than 15 per cent.